Skip to Main Content

 The Habitas Model and What It Means in Practice

 Desert luxury in the Middle East has split into two broad streams: large-footprint international-brand properties with full spa and F&B infrastructure, and smaller, conceptually driven camps that prioritise programme depth over room count.
 Our Habitas AlUla sits firmly in the second category.
-The founders built their methodology at Burning Man camps before translating it into permanent properties, and that origin carries specific implications for how the operation runs.
+The founders built their methodology at desert camps before translating it into permanent properties, and that origin carries specific implications for how the operation runs.
 Community and shared experience take structural priority over privacy and isolation.
 Spaces are designed for gathering.
 Programming is built around connection, both between guests and between guests and the surrounding environment.

 For comparison, [The Chedi Hegra] brings a polished international-brand sensibility to AlUla, while [Dar Tantora The House Hotel] operates within the old town at a more intimate scale.
 [Banyan Tree AlUla] occupies a different register again.
-Our Habitas works in a peer set that is defined less by brand tier than by programme philosophy: the question at this property is not which room category has the leading view, but which activities and experiences you want to anchor your stay around.
+Our Habitas works in a comparable set that is defined less by brand tier than by programme philosophy: the question at this property is not which room category has the leading view, but which activities and experiences you want to anchor your stay around.

 Food and Communal Table